davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

 The intent in introducing the concept of a "railcar" is to represent piecewise functions as sums of railcars, thereby providing an easy way to close sums under common operations for some kinds of underlying functions.
-The name "railcar" is chosen partly because it leverages the existing concept of a "boxcar" function, but also because it provide a rich and intuitive metaphor that resolves ambiguities in conversation, see below.
+The name "railcar" is chosen partly because it leverages the existing concept of a "boxcar" function, but also because it provide a rich and intuitive metaphor that resolves ambiguities regarding implementation in software, see below.

 Two railcars, A and B, are said to "overlap" if max(A.lo,B.lo) < min(A.hi,B.hi).
 In contrast, A and B are said to have a "gap" if max(A.lo,B.lo) > min(A.hi,B.hi),